 I enjoy colour and playing with threads, lines and blocks of contrasting hues and shades to capture the emotion of a design.
-The resulting art works portray a thought, a mood, an event or a story; everything is essentially narrative.
+The resulting art works portray a thought, a mood, an event, a person or a story; everything is essentially narrative.

 Frances Green, September 2019